Torrencem/addcombq/README.md

 Are We Release Yet?
 Important goals towards release:

 - [x] Port all code from the old WASM codebase
+- [x] Make all functions support intervals being passed instead of h's
+- [ ] Clean up the code from interval argument conversions.
+In particular, find the TODO, and get rid of the .unwrap()s in valid code paths and replaces with try!'s and Results
 - [ ] Add contributing / writing more functions guideline for codebase
 - [x] Add License
 - [ ] Fix placeholder SPKG.txt